Olive Garden Minestrone Soup Recipe

 Mmmminestrone soup… With a thin tomato broth, fresh veggies, pasta, and beans, minestrone soup is one of those magical dishes that manages to be both light and hearty at the same time.

+If you’ve never had the minestrone soup from the Olive Garden, you are in for a treat!
 The classic restaurant chain Olive Garden is most well-known for its Italian-esque pasta dishes.
 However, they also offer a great minestrone soup that is incredibly popular!
 Who else gets torn between starting with a small bowl before the entree or going big and having a large bowl as the entree?

 Today we’re sharing with you our version of Olive Garden Minestrone Soup that we think you’re going to like, even more than the OG goodness.
 It’s an easy vegetarian and vegan recipe that is sure to satisfy, and of course, pairs perfectly with breadsticks and salad!